linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-ubuntu-20/index.md

 ## Install Redis

-You can install Redis either through the Ubuntu `apt` utility or from a TAR file.
+You can install Redis either through the Ubuntu APT utility or from a TAR file.
 The latest stable version (as of January 2021) is Redis 6.0.9, but pre-release versions are also available on the [Redis downloads page](https://redis.io/download).

 ### Install Redis From a Package

-To install Redis using the `apt` utility, follow the below steps:
+To install Redis using the APT utility, follow the steps below:

 1. Add the Redis repository to the Ubuntu source repositories.